 Does getting a ride on Genie+ put you in the Lightning Lane or is that separate?

 The “Lightning Lane” is what Disney is now calling the FastPass Lane.
 If you get Genie+, you will be able to select the next available time to arrive at an attraction and use that ride’s Lightning Lane.
 When your designated time arrives, you’ll be able to go into the Lightning Lane for that ride.

 For Individual Attraction Selection, you’ll be able to purchase and schedule a time to arrive at up to 2 attractions each day.
 When your time arrives, you’ll then use that attraction’s Lightning Lane.
 Just keep in mind that the attractions available through Genie+ will be different than those available through Individual Attraction Selection.

 Is it $15 per ride or $15 for the whole day?

 Disney Genie+ is $15 per ticket per day in Disney World ($20 per ticket per day at Disneyland).
 Included in Genie+ is the ability to make Lightning Lane selections (for the rides included), 1 attraction at a time, throughout the day.
-So it is not a cost per ride.
-The cost gives you access to making Lightning Lane selections (1 at a time) for the over 40 rides at Disney World and over 15 rides at Disneyland that are included (again, keep in mind you can only make 1 Genie+ selection per ride per day).
+So it does not cost $15 per ride.
+The cost gives you access to making Lightning Lane selections (1 at a time) for the over 40 rides at Disney World and over 15 rides at Disneyland that are included (again, keep in mind you can only go on each ride once with Genie+).

 Individual Attraction Selection, on the other hand, is a price that you will pay to enter the Lightning Lane attraction for a SINGLE ride.